j02945/SQL_BigQuery/README.md

 ### Getting to Know the Data
-Every time you are starting a new project with a a new dataset, it is recommended to spend time browsing it to get familiar with the information in the dataset.
+Every time you are starting a new project with a new dataset, it is recommended to spend time browsing it to get familiar with the information in the dataset.
 In this case, I will be using the *stackoverflow* dataset from bigquery-public-data.
 Getting to know the schema, details, and running a preview of the dataset are part of the introduction.

 View the schema of a dataset in BigQuery:
 ```